 There’s something to this, I think.

-Black theology (or any theology of the oppressed, really) strikes a balance between the personal and the systemic sin in a way that liberal theology doesn’t (and Bonhoeffer had real critiques of liberal theology).
+Black theology (or any theology of the oppressed, really) strikes a balance between personal and systemic sin in a way that liberal theology doesn’t (and Bonhoeffer had real critiques of liberal theology).
 Bonfoeffer took what he learned at Abyssinian and built the underground seminary that shaped the religious dissenters of the Nazis.

 So…with all the talk about authoritarianism, maybe it would do the so-called resistance good to do what Bonhoeffer did; spend some time steeping themselves in the theology (and pedagogy, to borrow from Freire) of the oppressed.